trailofbits/binrec-tob/README.md

 Running Tests
 -------------

-Unit and integration tests are run with the `run-tests` just recipe.
-The tests require a working Debian qemu image with a `cmd` snapshot already saved.
-Follow the instructions in this README through the `savevm` command.

-With a qemu image and `cmd` snapshot ready, verify that the submodules are up to date and then run the tests with the `run-tests` just recipe.
+Unit and integration tests are written in pytest.
+Running tests can be done through multiple just recipes.

 ```
-git submodule update --recursive --init
-just run-tests
+just run-tests  # run all unit and integration tests
+just run-unit-tests  # run only unit tests
+just run-integration-tests  # run only integration tests (this will take several minutes)
+just run-test-coverage-report  # print the last pytest coverage report
 ```

-Tests are written in Python (`pytest`).
-Integration tests use sample code and binaries provided by the [binrec-benchmark](https://github.com/trailofbits/binrec-benchmark) repository, which is a submodule of the binrec repo.
+The integration tests require a working Debian qemu image with a `cmd` snapshot already saved.
+Follow the instructions in this README through the `savevm` command.
+Integration tests use sample code and binaries provided by the
+[binrec-benchmark](https://github.com/trailofbits/binrec-benchmark) repository, which is a submodule of the binrec repo.
 Each integration test sample is run multiple times, depending on the test inputs, the runtime traces are merged, the merged trace is lifted, and then the recovered binary is compared against the original binary with the same test inputs